Mordrog/RoR2-PlayerRespawnSystem/README.md

 Find my other mods here: https://thunderstore.io/package/Mordrog/

 ### Changelog
+#### 2.1.1
+- Fix UseTimedRespawn setting not working when set to false
+- Fix timed respawn not using updated respawn position on events
+- Fix timed respawn being blocked on tp event message being show when timed respawn is disabled

 #### 2.1.0
 - Fix for Seekers of the Storm changes
 - Added respawn handling for Voidling boss